 - Write on blackboard: changes the position of the camera and locks the orientation of the camera to improve the experience when the user is writing in the blackboard.
-Seq[Pick chalk, Lock Camera, Write] - Create At Hand: creates a new instance of an object and places it in the virtual hand of the user.

-Seq[Create Object, Pick Object]

-- Turn On/Turn Off: turns an object on or off, for example a treadmill.
-Seq[Play Animation, Notify, Change State) - Open, close: opens/closes an object, for example a door.
-Seq[Play Animation, Change State) - Enable Movie Mode: creates a new object in the scene that modifies the aspect of the window to inform to the user that from now on they don't have to interact with the game.
-Set(Create, Lock Camera)
+Seq[Pick chalk, Lock Camera, Write] - Create At Hand: creates a new instance of an object and places it in the virtual hand of the user. - Seg[Create Object, Pick Object] - Turn On/Turn Off: turns an object on or off, for example a treadmill.
+Seq[Play Animation, Notify, Change State] - Open, close: opens/closes an object, for example a door.
+Seq[Play Animation, Change State] - Enable Movie Mode: creates a new object in the scene that modifies the aspect of the window to inform to the user that from now on they don't have to interact with the game.
+Seg[Create, Lock Camera] - Disable Movie Mode: removes the object created by enable movie mode and restores the normal execution of the game.
+Seg[Remove, Unlock Camera]